J-Term at Carthage

 Eileen Mackevich, Executive Director of the Abraham Lincoln Bicentennial Commission, was the Johnson Distinguished Visitor at Carthage at the end of April 2009.
 A wide range of community as well as College events took place, including coverage through Scripps Howard News Service and ‘The China Post’ as well as Milwaukee and local media.
 Ms. Mackevich is founder and long-term director of the Chicago Humanities Festival and was a public affairs commentator on WBEZ Public Radio in Chicago.

-Governor Doyle & Cabinet Visit Carthage
+Governor Doyle and Cabinet Visit Carthage

 Great Lakes Forum — Professors Gartner, Hegrenes, Mast and Schlack

 The Great Lakes face distinctive invasive species challenges.
 On Dec.
 2, 2008, Prof. Robert Schlack of Economics analyzed the new Great Lakes Compact.
 Earlier, Prof. Jerry Mast of Political Science addressed policy aspects, while Profs.
 Tracy Gartner and Scott Hegrenes of Biology and Environmental Science focused on scientific dimensions.
-Research as well as publication work continue in the summer and fall of 2009.
+Research, as well as publication work, continue in the summer and fall of 2009.
 This major initiative is supported by Root-Pike WIN (Watershed Initiative Network) and the Wisconsin Sea Grant Program.